Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Environment Modeling

 \section{Environment Modeling}

 To model large multi-agent environments efficiently, we represent the swarm and its surroundings as an \emph{agent--entity graph} $G=(V,E)$, where vertices correspond to UAV agents and observable environment entities (e.g., ground nodes), and edges encode sensing and communication relationships.
-Each UAV $i$ forms (i) a sensed-entity set $\mathcal{N}_s(i)$ from entities within its sensing radius and (ii) a communication-neighbor set $\mathcal{N}_c(i)$ from UAVs within its communication radius.
-This separation allows us to model \emph{partial observability} (via $\mathcal{N}_s$) and \emph{restricted communication} (via $\mathcal{N}_c$) in a unified way.
+Each UAV $i$ forms (i) a sensed-entity set $\mathcal{N}_s(i)$ consisting of entities within its sensing radius and (ii) a communication-neighbor set $\mathcal{N}_c(i)$ consisting of UAVs whose links satisfy the {SNR-threshold connectivity rule}.
+This separation allows us to model \emph{partial observability} (via $\mathcal{N}_s$) and \emph{restricted communication} {(via the SNR-induced set $\mathcal{N}_c$)} in a unified way.